dreamcodelove/BDHS-SEDA/README.md

 - Extract the compressed files and use simplilearn lab's FTP module to upload extracted files into lab.

-- Both CSV files include header which is misinterpreted as a record when loading to MySQL.
-Modify the user's permission and give write access to delete top lines containing header from both CSV files.

 - Access MySQL to load data in their respective tables.
 ```Shell
 mysql -h database.bdh.com -u raicoldcharmgmail -p